Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

     ```

 2. Under `[pipelines]` create another folder called `[task groups]` and the following two YAML templates `[get_changedfiles.yml]` and `[set_rbac.yml]`:

+    This is going to be our first task in our yaml pipeline: `[get_changedfiles.yml]`.
+    **Note:** This is a very basic inline powershell script task that will get the JSON files (in our case our custom role definitions) that have changed under the repository folder `[roleDefinitions/*]` it will create an array of all the changed files into an array and then dynamically create a pipeline variable called `roledefinitions`.
+Note that the array is converted into a string because our script we will be using in a later step will be written in PowerShell and will take the pipeline variable string as input.
+Since we are working with PowerShell we cannot define the DevOps pipeline variable of type `Array` that PowerShell will understand, so we convert the array into a string and then set that as a pipeline variable which will be consumed by our script.

     ```YAML
     # 'get_changedfiles.yml' Determine which role definition files have changed